7 Steps to Cleanse & Detox Your Body Daily

 Besides eating healthy foods, drinking lots of fresh, filtered water is vital for detoxification.

 Going organic as much as possible in what you eat and drink can be a huge step towards living a low-toxin life.

 A food journal is a perfect way to monitor how much you eat and what exactly you are putting in your body each and every day.

 Physical activity is one of the best things you can do to keep your body detoxifying naturally every day.

 Being consistently stressed out can take a major toxic toll on your body.
 Take steps to initiate a “relaxation response” which can help your body detoxify.

-Take supplements that support your body’s natural detox mechanisms.
+Take supplements such as Organixx Cleanse & Detoxx that support your body’s natural detox mechanisms.